Babywearing

 Discover our collection of Exquisite items here

-The mei tai :
+4. The mei tai :

 The mei tai is very similar to a classic baby carrier in its construction and how it's put on.
-Like a carrier, it's made of a panel that wraps around the baby.
-Its distinguishing feature is its fastening system.
-It has fabric panels at the waist that are tied, as well as fabric panels that serve as shoulder straps, which are also tied around the baby.
+Like a baby carrier, it's designed with a panel that allows you to wrap the baby around it.

-The woven scarf :
+5. The woven scarf :

 What physiological babywearing options can be found at Bud & Blossom?